autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

                                   bool automatically_add_to_executor_with_node = true)
 ```

-If `automatically_add_to_executor_with_node` is set to `true`, callback functions included in a node which is added to Executor will be called automatically by Executor.
+When `automatically_add_to_executor_with_node` is set to `true`, callback functions included in a node that is added to an executor will be automatically called by the executor.

 #### Call `take()` method of Subscription object